Mikaela/shell-things/README.md

 .install.MKAYSIGREP.run is installation for them.

-**WARNING: .install.MKAYSIGREP.run  INSTALLS MY PUBLIC SSH KEY AND AUTHORIZES ME TO CONNECT TO YOUR SSH SERVER!
+**WARNING: .install.MKAYSIGREP.run  INSTALLS MY PUBLIC SSH KEYS AND AUTHORIZES ME TO CONNECT TO YOUR SSH SERVER!
 DO NOT RUN IT!**